Jekyll One

 Reset a J1 project

-The reset task does the reset for you and cleans up all configurations, deletes modules and files that are no longer required.
+The reset task does the reset for you: it removes all the generated configuration files and modules that are no longer needed.

 Reset a project